jcerda1/5day-Forecast/README.md

 ## Usage

-> This is a front end implemantation (angularJS) of a 5 day weather forecast based on zipcode
+> This is a front end (angularJS implemantation) of a 5 day weather forecast based on zipcode

   Enter in your location zip code in the search bar be presented with the next five days forecast.